appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 4. Finally, stop the container by using **Ctrl-C** in the terminal window where `docker run` is executing.

-You now have a cloud packaged available in a container image that is ready to be deployed to any cloud that supports container images.
+You now have a cloud package available in a container image that is ready to be deployed to any cloud that supports container images.

 You can also use the `appsody deploy` command to [deploy the image to any Kubernetes cluster](https://appsody.dev/docs/using-appsody/building-and-deploying).